BFT-Security-Team/CTF-Writeups/DefconQuals2018/Throwback.md

 9
 3

-These numbers correspond to letter of the alphabet and spell out the following flag:
+These numbers correspond to letters of the alphabet and spell out the following flag:

 dark logic